WHY JOIN US?

 Q: Can I adopt the animal I foster?

-A: Though we hope that fosters will complete their 4 month commitment first, if you happen fall in love with the animal we have matched you with, you are welcome to adopt!
+A: Although we hope that fosters will complete a minimum 4-month commitment first, if you happen fall in love with the animal you're fostering, you are welcome to adopt!
 When volunteers and fosters meet our adoption criteria, we prioritize them for adoptions.
-Our Foster Program is not intended to allow homes to select and “try out” an animal before adoption.
-If you are primarily interested in adopting, please check out our adoptable pets page and visit us during our adoption hours!
+Our Foster Program is not intended to allow homes to select and “try out” an animal prior to adoption.
+If you are primarily interested in adopting, please check out our adoptable pets page and visit us during our adoption hours.

 Q: What if I need time with an animal before deciding to adopt?

 A: Animals that have been available for adoption for 30+ days and animals 7+ years old are eligible to be taken home for a 10-14 day trial adoption.
-A trial adoption is when a potential adopter – who meets all other adoption criteria for the animal – wants time to decide before they adopt or would feel more comfortable getting to know the animal in their home!
-Check out our adoptable pets page and visit us during our adoption hours to see which long-term residents are available for trial adoption!
+A trial adoption is different from fostering.
+A trial adoption is when a potential adopter – who meets all adoption criteria – wants time to decide before they adopt or would feel more comfortable getting to know the animal in their home.
+Check out our adoptable pets page and visit us during our adoption hours to see which long-term residents are available for trial adoptions.

 Q: Can I foster if I work full time/odd hours?

 A: We do our best to play matchmaker and set you up with an animal that will fit your lifestyle.
-When considering your availability, take into account your schedule, home environment, energy level and free time that you’re willing to dedicate to your foster animal.
+When considering your availability, take into account your schedule, home environment, energy level and the amount of free time that you’re willing to dedicate to your foster animal.

 Q: How soon can I start fostering?

-A: Once you’ve attended a Foster Orientation and signed all the appropriate paperwork, you are ready to begin!
+A: Once you’ve attended a volunteer foster orientation and signed all the appropriate paperwork, you are ready to begin!
 When you are matched with your first foster animal will depend on our current population and adoptions numbers.
-The more open you are with your preferences, the more likely you’ll be matched with an animal quickly!
+The more open you are with your preferences, the more likely you’ll be matched with an animal to foster quickly.

 Q: I am looking for temporary housing for my pet.
 What can I do?

-A: Foster programs are intended to care for homeless shelter animals.
-We are currently unable to accommodate family and owned pets.
-There are numerous pet sitting companies and boarding facilities in the Bay Area and you may be able to negotiate a long-term agreement with one.
+A: Berkeley Humane's foster programs (including Foster-to-Family) are intended to care for homeless shelter animals.
+We are currently unable to accommodate owned pets.
+There are numerous pet sitting companies and boarding facilities in the Bay Area, and you may be able to negotiate a long-term agreement with one.
 If you have difficulty keeping your pet due to housing or cost, please visit our resources page for information about pet-friendly housing and other resources.
-We also provide a Pet Food Pantry program on the last Saturday of each month.
+We also provide a Pet Food Pantry program to help with food and supplies.

-A: Please check out our other Volunteer opportunities.
-You can also help animals in our care by donating an item listed on our wish list!
+A: Please check out our other volunteer opportunities.
+You can also help animals in our care by making a donation or buying an item from our wish list!